Use the SNR and resolution calculator to investigate the effect of various parameter changes in MRI.

 The calculator reports the relative (to default parameters) SNR, pixel size and scan time.

-Note: this works best on a computer and does not work yet on IOS devices.
-It will work on Android devices.
+Note: this works best on a computer.
+It will also work on Android and IOS mobile devices.

 Explanation of the parameters